omk4r72/BrainTab/README.md

 ### ⚡ Automatic Summarization & Tagging
 Never manually tag a bookmark again.
 As you browse, BrainTab automatically generates concise summaries and extracts key entities (tools, concepts, people) from the page.

-### 🛡️ 100% Private & Portable
-Your data belongs to you.
-Export your entire Second Brain to JSON or PDF at any time.
-Need to browse privately?
-Simply toggle **Incognito Mode** to instantly pause memory capture.
 ---

 <div align="center">
   <i>Built with ❤️ for deep thinkers and researchers.</i>
 </div>